A penalized simulated maximum likelihood approach in parameter estimation for stochastic differential equations: Importance samplers for simulated maximum likelihood

 \subsection{Regularized sampler}

-For sparsely sampled data, the MBB sampler can produce a poor approximation \citep{lindstrom2012regularized}.
+The MBB sampler can produce a poor approximation because its linear interpolation between two observations ignores the dynamics of the model in constructing the sample paths, especially when the diffusion dynamics are dominated by the drift term for sparsely sampled data \citep{lindstrom2012regularized}.
 A regularized sampler which is a weighted combination of the Pedersen sampler and the MBB sampler is proposed by \citet{lindstrom2012regularized} to overcome this limitation.
 Here we give the explicit form of this regularized sampler.

 Let $\boldsymbol{\mu}_P$ and $\Sigma_P$ be the mean and the variance of the Pedersen sampler and $\boldsymbol{\mu}_M$ and $\Sigma_M$ be the mean and the variance of the MBB sampler.
 Then the regularized sampler draws $\boldsymbol{X}^{m+1}$ from the density